Allu Kuy is the author of the organically developed metaphysical book, Becoming Mad and Asking Why the River is Flowing.

 Allu was raised in a traditional way but, through scholarship grants, was able to acquire a formal education.
 She holds a B.A. in the Social Sciences from the University of the Philippines, and M.A. in International Relations from the International University of Japan.
 Her M.A. major was International Politics, specializing in Comparative Culture and Alternative Dispute Resolution.

 Through intense immersion with life and perceptive observation of the world, Allu felt deeply disenchanted with what she calls the ‘ordinary world’ where humans play the same game for eons.
-For a long time, in her adult life, she was bored as she was not fascinated by what typically fascinates the masses.
-Her lack of interest, boredom and angst all changed, however, after she unexpectedly met with the Great Storyteller whom, she found out, is the one writing all the scripts of life, for better or for worse.
+Her lack of interest, boredom, and angst all changed, however, after she unexpectedly met with the Great Storyteller, who, she found out, is the one writing all the scripts of life – for better or for worse.
+From then on, she realized that the ‘ordinary world’ could become fascinating, if seen through non-ordinary lenses.

 Although Allu opts for the more accessible universal approach in expressing her spiritual philosophy, she feels that drawing from the spiritual power source of her shamanic lineage adds a unique dimensional depth and firm grounding to her metaphysics.